 But if you're not an Apple user and fancy an AirPods alternative, then what are the best pairs on the market?
 If you're looking for a sporty pair, or a cheaper one, or one that delivers outstanding sound quality and active noise-cancelling, this is the page for you.

 Our team of expert reviewers has tested every product here so you can be confident that all these recommendations come with the What Hi-Fi? seal of approval.
 On this page, we've restricted AirPods to the in-ear variety but we do also have a page dedicated to the very best AirPods Max alternatives should you want an over-ear alternative.

 How to choose the best AirPods alternatives for you

 Are you someone who's already immersed in the Apple ecosystem but who doesn't want to be tied down when it comes to your headphones choice?
-Or, perhaps you're an Android user, who simply likes the idea of an AirPods-esque pair of wireless in-ears.
+Or, perhaps you're an Android user, who simply likes the idea of having AirPods-rivalling features in their pair of wireless in-ears.